alexmeys/DiagAutodiscover/README.md

 # DiagAutodiscover
-cmd to diagnose autodiscover setup
+Command Prompt program to help and diagnose the configuration of autodiscover.